timescale/docs/timescaledb/how-to-guides/replication-and-ha/about-ha.md

 the [high availability section][cloud-ha] in the Cloud documentation.

 # Replication
 TimescaleDB supports replication using PostgreSQL's built-in [streaming replication][postgres-streaming-replication-docs].
-Using [logical replication][postgres-logrep-docs] with TimescaleDB is *not recommended*, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are [not currently supported][postgres-partition-limitations].
+Using [logical replication][postgres-logrep-docs] with TimescaleDB is not recommended, as it requires schema synchronization between the primary and replica nodes and replicating partition root tables, which are
+[not currently supported][postgres-partition-limitations].

 This tutorial outline the basic configuration needed to set up streaming replication on one or more replicas, covering both synchronous and asynchronous